Skip to content

 Your child’s physio or OT will tell you about powered wheelchairs if your child needs one to explore, take part in activities and play with their friends more independently.

-Wizzybug is a powered wheelchair for children under the age of 5.
-It can be used both indoors and outside and is easy to work so can be suitable for children as young as 14 months old.
-Talk to your OT or physio about whether this may be a suitable option for your child.
-Wizzybugs can be loaned or purchased from Designability.
+Wizzybug is a small powered ‘wheelchair’ for children under the age of 5 and weighing up to 20 kgs.
+With adult supervision it can be used indoors and out and is easy to control.
+It may be suitable for children as young as 14 months.

 As your child gets older, they may need different wheelchairs.
 Your OT or physio will be able to advise you.